-- Take time to watch Ven.
+- Watch Ven.
 Thubten Chodron’s short video talk “The Story Behind Wheel Turning Day.” (below)

-- Make special offerings to the Three Jewels— Buddha, Dharma, and Sangha.
+- Make special offerings to the Three Jewels—the Buddha, Dharma, and Sangha—on your altar.

 - Make special offerings for refugees, the homeless, or the hungry.

 - Early Sunday morning,take the 8 Mahayana precepts for 24 hours where you especially refrain from negativities and distractions from the Dharma.

 - Continue your morning practice with the Meditation on the Buddha.
 Here is an updated audio recording of Ven.
 Chodron leading the practice.